 By far the most effective way of tackling alcohol abuse would be to enforce minimum unit pricing.
 This would force up the price of drinks containing lots of alcohol.
 This would also reverse the decades-old trend where alcohol continues to be more and more affordable.
 For instance, alcohol is 61% more affordable than it was back in 1980.

 And since May 1st, 2018, there has been a minimum unit price of 50p.
 The government believes this will reduce alcohol-related hospital admissions and ultimately save lives.

 Fact #7: It’s rare to seek out help for alcohol dependency

 It’s estimated that a mere 1% of people seek out help for alcohol dependency.
-This means most people with the disease continue to inflict untold amounts of damage on their health, relationships, and career.
+This means most people with the disease continue to inflict untold amounts of damage to their health, relationships, and career.